 “Defense wins championships” is one of the oldest clichés in professional sports in general and in NFL football in particular.
-Many words have been exchanged on this debate, yet you can still find proponents for both sides: Those who claim that defense wins football championships versus those who believe that it’s not all defense and, in fact, that offense has taken over the NFL.
+Many words have been exchanged on this debate, yet you can still find proponents for both sides: Those who claim that defense wins football championships versus those who believe that it’s no longer defense but, in fact, offense that wins championships.

 3 reasons defense wins football championships